 4.0 DISCUSSION

-The presence of secondary metabolites shows that this plant can be used medically or industrially aside been used as food (Mbajiuka et al., 2004), Varieties of phytochemicals are responsible for the bioactivity of plants such as Flavonoids, phenols, alkaloids, terpenoids, and coumarins display antioxidants, antidiabetic, anticancer, anti-inflammatory, and antimicrobial activities (Van-Acker et al., 1996).
+The presence of secondary metabolites shows that this plant can be used medically or industrially alongside being used as food (Mbajiuka et al., 2004).
+Varieties of phytochemicals are responsible for the bioactivity of plants such as Flavonoids, phenols, alkaloids, terpenoids, and coumarins display antioxidants, antidiabetic, anticancer, anti-inflammatory, and antimicrobial activities (Van-Acker et al., 1996).
 The foregoing results had revealed that both leaves were very rich in alkaloid, flavonoid, anthocyanin, saponin, tannin, steroid, and phytate, while phenol, steroids, oxalate, hematoglutin and cyanogenic glycosides were found to be lower in amounts when compared with other phytochemicals.

-The results showed a high percentage of flavonoids, tannins, and anthocyanins present in C. cajan leaves compared to those of C. odorata.
+The results showed a high percentage of flavonoids, tannins, and anthocyanins in C. cajan leaves as compared to those of C. odorata.
 The high composition of flavonoid (20.350 ± 0.00%) in the leaves of C. odorata confers on them the status of nature’s biological response modifiers because of strong experimental evidence of their inherent ability to modify the body’s reaction to allergens, viruses, and carcinogens (Evans, 2002).
 The presence of flavonoids in this study provides support for the analgesic, anti-inflammatory, and antipyretic activities reported by Owoyele et al. (2008).

 Research (Abdulfatai et al., 2018) reported that the presence of tannins in the extract indicates that it can be used as an astringent and known to exhibit antiviral, antibacterial, and anti-tumor activities (Evans, 2002) and good source for the treatment of wounds emanating from varicose ulcers and hemorrhoids (Njoku and Akumufula, 2007).
 Plants that contain anthocyanins have been shown to possess several therapeutic benefits, such as anti-cancer and anti-neoplastic properties (Karaivanova et al., 1990; Kamei et al., 1995).

-However, C. odorata leaves have a higher content of alkaloids, saponins, phytates, steroids, and phenol than C. cajan leaves.
+C. odorata leaves have a higher content of alkaloids, saponins, phytates, steroids, and phenol than C. cajan leaves.
 Alkaloids have been reported to possess various pharmacological activities, including antihypertensive effects, antiarrhythmic effects, antimalarial and anticancer activity (Saxena et al., 2013).
-The high concentration of alkaloids in C. cajan and C. odorata leaves over other phytochemicals could be attributed to their stimulating and wound healing properties (Mitaine-Offer et al., 2002; Ajibesin et al., 2007).
+The high concentration of alkaloids in C. cajan and C. odorata leaves over other phytochemicals proves their stimulating and wound healing properties (Mitaine-Offer et al., 2002; Ajibesin et al., 2007).

 Saponins from plants have long been employed for their detergent properties.
 It is used as a mild detergent and in intracellular histochemistry staining to allow antibody access to intracellular proteins.
 In medicine, it is used in hypercholesterolaemia, hyperglycaemia, as an antioxidant, anti-cancer, and anti-inflammatory, and for weight loss (Ngbede, 2008).
-The ability of the plant to boost libido could be attributed to the presence of steroids.
-Steroidal compounds have significant importance in the pharmaceutical industry due to their relationship with sex hormones (Okwu, 2001).
 Phenolic compounds are the best active antioxidant in plants such as foods, grains, vegetables and fruits (Satishkumar et al., 2017) and play a role in plant defence against pathogen and herbivores (Paiva and Russel, 1999).
 Phytates have the ability of lowering blood glucose, promote health in patients suffering from diabetes (Egbuma and Ifemeje, 2015) and it’s also hinder the formation of kidney stone (Dost and Tokul, 2005).